 Currency ticker (e.g., BTC, ETH)

 Choosing between the two endpoints: The choice depends on the partner’s reconciliation model.
-If the partner manages one consolidated wallet per asset (treasury / market-maker / single-merchant), use /address — repeat calls return the same address, simplifying address management.
-If the partner assigns one address per end customer (payment provider / per-user wallet), use /create-new-address — repeat calls return fresh addresses, enabling deposit-amount-to-end-user mapping without bookkeeping.
+Partners managing one consolidated wallet per asset (treasury, market-maker, single-merchant) use /address; repeat calls return the same address.
+Partners assigning one address per end customer (payment provider, per-user wallet) use /create-new-address; each call returns a fresh address, so an incoming deposit identifies the end user by address alone.

 Endpoint